 About water’s edge

-Bigger-than-life and full of playful energy, the bronze sculpture, water’s edge greets you at the entry to Amica White Rock, a seniors’ residence on 16th Avenue in South Surrey.
-Artists Jacqueline Metz and Nancy Chew wanted to depict a familiar family pet associated with happy memories of this seaside neighbourhood.
-They write, “we were thinking about the beach, waves lapping, the cry of seagulls, the voices of young children at play…often with the familiar, endearing companionship of a dog.”
+Larger than life and full of playful energy, this bronze sculpture greets you at the entrance to Amica White Rock, a seniors’ residence in South Surrey.
+Artists Jacqueline Metz and Nancy Chew wanted to depict a common family pet associated with happy memories of this seaside neighbourhood.
+They write, “We were thinking about the beach, waves lapping, the cry of seagulls, the voices of young children at play…often with the familiar, endearing companionship of a dog.”

-water’s edge is a familiar and timeless figure that evokes memories of childhood, of home and family life, and of playful or meditative walks along the water’s edge.
-The figure also has broader associations: the dog has been with us for thousands of years, companion and guardian, a connection to the natural world, to the other, to the symbolic and mythological.
-The dog has a long history across cultures as a symbol of loyalty, courage, protection and love.
+water’s edge evokes memories of childhood, of home and family life, and of playful or meditative walks along the beach.
+The figure also has broader associations: dogs have been with us for thousands of years, companion and guardian, a connection to the natural world, to the other, to the symbolic and the mythological.
+The dog has a long history across cultures as a symbol of loyalty, courage, protection, and love.

-The artwork is called water’s edge - because it’s not just about the dog, but a state of mind.
+The artwork is called water’s edge because it’s not just about a dog but a state of mind.